Dylan Coghlan: Professional

 Coghlan was signed by the Vegas Golden Knights as an undrafted free agent after attending the team's inaugural development and NHL training camp on September 20, 2017.

 On March 10, 2021, Coghlan scored his first career NHL goal and his first career NHL hat trick against the Minnesota Wild, becoming the third defenceman in NHL history to score his first three career goals in the same game.
-Additionally, he became the first rookie and the first defenceman to register a hat trick as a Golden Knight in franchise history.
+Additionally, he became the first rookie and the first defenceman to register a hat trick in Golden Knights franchise history.

 On July 13, 2022, Coghlan and Max Pacioretty were traded to the Carolina Hurricanes for future considerations.

 After two seasons with Carolina, Coghlan was traded to the Winnipeg Jets in exchange for future considerations on July 6, 2024.

 Following his lone season in the Jets organization, Coghlan re-joined the Golden Knights, signing a one-year contract on July 1, 2025.
+After being recalled from the AHL on January 8, 2026, Coghlan played his first game for Vegas in nearly four years on the same day, recording just under 16 minutes in a 5–3 victory over the Columbus Blue Jackets.

+Following an injury to Jeremy Lauzon, Coghlan was recalled to Vegas' roster on May 3, 2026, during the 2026 Stanley Cup playoffs.
+Remaining in the lineup even following Lauzon's return, Coghlan subsequently took on an expanded role, scoring his first-ever playoff goal in Game 1 of the Western Conference final against the Colorado Avalanche, and adding two assists in 13 playoff games played.
+Coghlan played five of Vegas' six games in the 2026 Stanley Cup Final, where the Golden Knights lost to Coghlan's former team in the Carolina Hurricanes.
+Coghlan subsequently signed a two-year extension with Vegas on July 1, keeping him with the Golden Knights through the 2027–28 season.